Jodi McAlister

 Jodi McAlister is an Australian author and academic.
-She has published seven books, including contemporary romance and young adult fiction and two academic works regarding romance and literature.
+She has published numerous books, including contemporary romance and young adult fiction and academic works regarding romance and literature.

 Biography

 McAlister was born in New South Wales, Australia.
 She has a PhD in representations of love in popular culture and fiction.
 She is a senior lecturer at Deakin University.
 McAlister is the vice-president of the International Association for the Study of Popular Romance.
 She is a regular commentator on popular culture, romance fiction, and reality television.
+Her novel Not Here to Make Friends was named one of the Best Romance Novels of 2024 by New York Times columnist Olivia Waite.